 1) No more than 17 credits from any one discipline (e.g. SOC, MAT, THR) can be used to fulfill requirements.

-2) Students planning to transfer to a SUNY four-year institution are strongly advised to take HIS103 or HIS104 as one of their social science, liberal arts and sciences or unrestricted electives, and to take at least one semester of a foreign language to fulfill a humanities, liberal arts and sciences or unrestricted elective.
-The SUNY core General Education requirements are explained in the Catalog .
+2) Students planning to transfer to a SUNY four-year institution are strongly advised to take HIS103 or HIS104 as one of their social sciences, liberal arts and sciences or unrestricted electives, and to take at least one semester of a foreign language to fulfill a humanities, liberal arts and sciences or unrestricted elective.
+See the SUNY General Education Requirements.

 |REQUIRED CREDIT DISTRIBUTION|